crossbario/crossbar/docs/pages/administration/web-service/File-Upload-Service.md

 The **File Upload Service** allows uploading of files to a directory on the Crossbar.io node via (chunked) HTTP/POSTs.

+> The file upload service has some issues, and may be removed in a future release.
+Use at your own risk!

 Modern browsers [support](http://caniuse.com/#feat=fileapi) the [HTML5 File API](http://www.w3.org/TR/FileAPI/) which allows users to select files from their local system to be uploaded by the browser.
 This service can handle big files (GBs) and when combined with [Resumable.js](http://www.resumablejs.com/) features:

 * upload one or multiple files